dictation-toolbox/natlink/docs/configure_natlink_manually.md

 - `natlink_userdir`: this `variable` points to the directory where your config file, `natlink.ini`, is located.
 By default this is the directory `.natlink` in your home directory.
-But your can set the environment variable `NATLINK_USERDIR`, see above.
+But your can set the environment variable `NATLINK_SETTINGSDIR`, see above.
   - Note: the path should always end with the directory `.natlink`!
 For some `automatic defined` directories, especially for`unimacro`, this `natlink_userdir` is also used.
 The directory MUST be a local directory.